 The 2011 adaptation of Charlotte Brontë's Jane Eyre is sure to fulfill your longing for romance and drama.
 Jane, a plain and poor governess (played by the not-at-all plain Mia Wasikowska), accepts a position teaching at Thornfield Hall, where she soon has a strange encounter with the master of the house, Mr. Rochester (Michael Fassbender).
 Although Rochester's brusqueness and surliness initially put Jane off, the two soon develop an amiable companionship.
 But Mr. Rochester's rumored impending marriage, and the strange, macabre events transpiring at Thornfield Hall, may ultimately leave Jane brokenhearted.

-Becoming Jane is a lush, romantic film starring Anne Hathaway as Jane Austen that's loosely based on historic events.
-It chronicles Jane's enduring love for Thomas Lefroy (James MacAvoy), an Irish lawyer who, although he offends Jane when they first meet, quickly wins her affection.
+Becoming Jane is a lush, romantic film starring Anne Hathaway as Jane Austen.
+It's loosely based on the real-life romance between Jane and Irish lawyer Thomas Lefroy (James MacAvoy).
+Although Thomas offends Jane when they first meet, he quickly wins her affection.
 Whereas her family expresses dismay at Jane's literary aspirations, Thomas supports her career goals.
 The two quickly fall in love, but his familial obligations may stand in the way of their happiness.

 Based on the novel of the same name by Shannon Hale, Austenland stars Keri Russell as Jane, an American Austen fan who travels to a fictional Jane Austen-themed resort in England to get over a heartbreak.
 Austenland is an immersive attraction featuring staged romantic intrigue (no touching allowed!) and Regency-era past times like hunting, needlepoint, and and balls.
 But Jane soon realizes that the Regency era, and Austenland itself, is not all that it's cracked up to be.